ericksoen/opentelemetry-examples/README.md

 ## OpenTelemetry

-OpenTelemetry is a vendor-agnostic observability framework for instrumenting, generating, collecting, and exporting telmetry data.
-The OpenTelemetry Protocol (OTLP) is vendor neutral, which allows you to send telemetry to multiple backends or change backends entirely&mdash;all without rewriting your code.
+OpenTelemetry is a vendor-agnostic observability framework for instrumenting, generating, collecting, and exporting telemetry data.
+The OpenTelemetry Protocol (OTLP) is vendor neutral. **This allows you to send telemetry to multiple backends or change backends entirely&mdash;_all without rewriting your code_.**

 OpenTelemetry collectors include both **Agents**, a collector instance running with the application or on the same host as a sidecar or daemonset, and a **Gateway**, a standalone service deployed once per data center or region.

 The Agent collectors enables applications to offload responsibilities including batching, retry, encryption, and more.
 This Agent can also enhance telemetry data with metadata such as custom tags or infrastructure information.
 This Agent pattern frequently simplifies the client implementation of the OpenTelemetry instrumentation.

 The Gateway collectors run as a standalone service and can offer advanced capabilities that include tail-based sampling.
 A Gateway collector can limit the number of egress points required to send data and consolidate API token management.
-If a gateway cluster is deployed, it usually receives data from Agents deployed within an environment.
+If a gateway cluster is deployed, it usually receives data from Agent collectors deployed within an environment.

 Enterprise vendors who support OpenTelemetry Protocol (OTLP) include AWS, Datadog, Dynatrace, HoneyComb, and New Relic (among others).